-Requirements/Evaluation: evaluation will be based on the student's papers, responses to the partner's papers, and evidence of growth in understanding over the semester; as well as improvement in speaking and writing
+Requirements/Evaluation: evaluation will be based on the student's papers, responses to the partner's papers, and evidence of growth in understanding over the semester

-Enrollment Preference: if overenrolled, preference given to students who have had ASTR 111
+Enrollment Preferences: if overenrolled, preference given to students who have had ASTR 111

 - ASTR 207 - T1 (F) TUT Extraterrestrial Life/Galaxy